We spent Christmas in Tennessee this year at my parent’s home near Chattanooga and it was so lovely there.

 Of course by the time we got to Chicago, brown not white waited for us.

 I have lived here 20+ years, and the skyline is still so amazing.

 Everyone in the plane stared out the window and most of us were from the Chicago area.

-It’s no mountain but it is pretty cool.
+It’s not mountains, but it is pretty cool.

 So we had a great week in Southern Tennessee.

-If you ever get a chance to visit, please do.
+If you ever have time to visit, please do.

-I know a lot of people drive down 75 en route to Florida, but make Chattanooga a stop.
+I know many people drive down 75 en route to Florida, but make Chattanooga a stop.

 Totally worth it.